Classic Audio Repair, Inc ca reg.E88859

 In 2005, Fred began seeing an individual posting on AudioKarma about repairing and restoring vintage audio.
 There were also frequent Craigslist postings depicting beautiful restorations of equipment.
 This fellow went by "JPDylon"

-In June of 2020, we moved to a new location at 8872 La Mesa Blvd.
-This was largely because of the sale of the building we had been previously occupying, but it was also an excuse to make a new repair center exactly the way we intended!
+In June of 2020, the store moved to a new location at 8872 La Mesa Blvd.
+This was largely because of the sale of the building on Adams Ave. to new owners, but it was also an excuse to make a new repair center exactly the way we intended!
+Also, the parking on Adams was horrible on a good day, and on La Mesa Blvd there’s noise from cars but always a place to park.

 Who is this JPDylon guy?

-In 2007, Jordan Joined forces with Fred Longworth and have now re-created the audio service giant Audio Workshop once was - and more!
-Together there isn't much they can't repair (within economic reason, of course.)
+In 2007, Jordan Joined forces with Fred Longworth and for the next 17 years created an audio service giant in the San Diego area - and more!